-The WTO, through its agreements, allows for three types of trade remedial measures to be implemented by a member country to protect its domestic industries:
+The WTO, through its agreements, allows for three types of trade remedial measures to be implemented by a member country to protect its domestic industries, which are as follows.

 Anti-dumping duties under the Agreement on implementation of Article VI of the General Agreement on Tariffs and Trade (GATT) 1994 (the Anti-dumping Agreement)

-In India, the Anti-dumping Agreement is given effect through section 9A of the Customs Tariff Act, 1975 (and the Anti-dumping Rules thereunder).
-The Directorate General for Anti-Dumping and Allied Duties (DGAD) under the Ministry of Commerce is the appointed Designated Authority which conducts the investigations and recommends duties.
+In India, the Anti-dumping Agreement is given effect through section 9A of the Customs Tariff Act 1975 (and the Anti-dumping Rules thereunder).
+The Directorate General for Anti-Dumping and Allied Duties (DGAD) under the Ministry of Commerce is the appointed designated authority that conducts the investigations and recommends duties.
 These recommendations are crystallised only once they are levied by the Ministry of Finance through a customs notification to that effect.

 Anti-Subsidy and Countervailing Measures under the Agreement on Subsidies and Countervailing Measures (ASCM)

-Safeguards measures under the Agreement on Safeguards (Safeguards Agreement)
+Safeguards measures under the Agreement on Safeguards (the Safeguards Agreement)